 "You read blogs and articles that offer advice and then you come to the table having spent a significantly greater portion of your time preparing for the game than actually playing it."

 On the average, it seems like most GMs I've been reading about do this anyway.
 They blog, read blogs, prepare and design, and then run for a measly four hours.
 Four.
 That's 4 hours!
 This means that A) you are over-preparing, and B) you need to get more time to game if you're going to be putting that much effort into it.

-I probably do less physical prep than 75-80% of most D&D GMs, and my sessions last 6-8 hours minimum.
+I probably do less physical prep than 75-80% of the D&D GMs out there and my sessions last 6-8 hours minimum.
 A lot less work and I get double the run-time out of it.
-Now there is no right, or wrong way to game, but if this long set up, but short payoff, sounds like you, then you are DOING IT WRONG.
+Now there is no right or wrong way to game but if this long set up yet short payoff sounds like you, then yes you are DOING IT WRONG.

 "Adam, ADAM!
 What's going on in here?
 I can hear your font all the way in the other room."